10. IPv4 Multicast Sample Application

 rte_exit(EXIT_FAILURE, "Cannot init clone mbuf pool\n");

-The reason for this is because indirect buffers are not supposed to hold any packet data and therefore can be initialized with lower amount of reserved memory for each buffer.
+The reason for this is that indirect buffers are not supposed to hold any packet data and therefore can be initialized with the lower amount of reserved memory for each buffer.

 10.4.2.
 Hash Initialization